Security and Encryption

 TimeSpan.FromSeconds(5)); // Interval for retrying after a refresh failure

-If, instead, you prefer to manage this yourself, you can simply inject a new password at any time into a working data source:
+Finally, if you already have code running when the auth token changes, you can simply inject it manually at any time into a working data source:

 dataSource.Password = <new password>;